 The U.S. Department of Veterans Affairs runs a Vocational Rehabilitation & Employment (V&RE) Program for veterans that have become disabled as a result of their service.
 The seriousness of the service-connected disability determines the amount of funding you can receive.
 Veterans can receive grants for the purchase of inventory, supplies, licensing fees, and essential equipment.
 Applicants must submit a complete business plan before they can be considered for funding.
 We recommend using LivePlan business plan software to make drawing up a business plan easier.
 They have many templates and examples to choose from plus they have a 60-day money back guarantee.

-We started this list with an SBA resource so let’s round it out with another.
 The SBA-run Operation Boots to Business is a training program that is part of the U.S. Department of Defense’s Transition Assistance Program.
-Boots to Business provides entrepreneurship training to veterans, beginning with a 2-day course introduction on entrepreneurship and continuing with a rigorous 8-week instructor-led course at a local university.
+Boots to Business provides entrepreneurship training to veterans, beginning with a 2-day course introduction to entrepreneurship and continuing with a rigorous 8-week instructor-led course at a local university.
 The curriculum includes business concepts (e.g. accounting), the knowledge required to develop a business plan, and information on other SBA resources available for veterans.

 Fit Small Business Fundability Quiz

 Considering financing for your small business?
 If you have 2 minutes to answer 10 simple questions, you can get a list of best-fit financing options for your small business.

 From helping build the skills successful entrepreneurs need to offering programs that make sure veterans have access to capital, there are a lot of resources out there for veterans starting a business.
 Keep in mind that when it comes to financing a startup you’ll still need to demonstrate an ability to repay any money you borrow.
 Before you apply for funding, check your credit score (you can check here for free) so you know what you’re coming to the table with.